HippoEug/IntelRealsenseArchive/V0.2.0/README.md

-NOTE: Source.cpp is from V0.2.1, might have compatibility issues
+NOTE: Source.cpp is from V0.2.1, might have compatibility issues!